jkingportfolio/CI_PP5_Tick_It_drf_api/README.md

 ### Libraries & Tools

-- [Cloudinary](https://cloudinary.com/) to store static files
+- [Cloudinary](https://cloudinary.com/) File storage.
+Justification: I used this to store static files
-- [Graphviz](https://dreampuf.github.io/GraphvizOnline/) used for the database model diagram
+- [Graphviz](https://dreampuf.github.io/GraphvizOnline/) Image generator.
+Justification: I used this used for the database model diagram
-- [Git](https://git-scm.com/) was used for version control via Gitpod terminal to push the code to GitHub
+- [Git](https://git-scm.com/) Version control system.
+Justification: I used this for version control and to push the code to GitHub
-- [GitHub](https://github.com/) was used as a remote repository to store project code
+- [GitHub](https://github.com/) Cloud based hosting service.
+Justification: I used this as a remote repository to store project code
-- [Gitpod)](https://gitpod.io/workspaces) - a virtual IDE workspace used to build this site
+- [Gitpod)](https://gitpod.io/workspaces) - Cloud development environment.
+Justification: I used this to host a virtual workspace
-- [Heroku](https://heroku.com) was used to deploy the project into live environment
+- [Heroku](https://heroku.com) Cloud platform.
+Justification: I used this was used to deploy the project into live environment
-- [Django REST Framework](https://www.django-rest-framework.org/) was used to build the back-end API
+- [Django REST Framework](https://www.django-rest-framework.org/) API toolkit.
+Justification: I used this to build the back-end API
-- [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) was used for user authentication
+- [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) API Module.
+Justification: I used this for user authentication
-- [Psycopg2](https://www.psycopg.org/docs/) was used as a PostgreSQL database adapter for Python
+- [Psycopg2](https://www.psycopg.org/docs/) PostgreSQL database adaptor.
+Justification: This was used as a PostgreSQL database adapter for Python
-- [ElephantSQL](https://www.elephantsql.com/) – deployed project on Heroku uses an ElephantSQL database
+- [ElephantSQL](https://www.elephantsql.com/) Database hosting service – Justification: This was used as the deployed project on Heroku uses an ElephantSQL database

 ##### Back to [top](#table-of-contents)